November 10

 "Where are your free and compulsory schools?
 Does every one know how to read in the land of Dante and of Michael Angelo?
 Have you made public schools of your barracks?
 Have you not, like ourselves, an opulent war-budget and a paltry budget of education?
 Have not you also that passive obedience which is so easily converted into soldierly obedience?
 Military establishment which pushes the regulations to the extreme of firing upon Garibaldi; that is to say, upon the living honour of Italy?

 "Let us subject your social order to examination, let us take it where it stands and as it stands, let us view its flagrant offences, show me the woman and the child.
 It is by the amount of protection with which these two feeble creatures are surrounded that the degree of civilization is to be measured.
 Is prostitution less heart-rending in Naples than in Paris?
 What is the amount of truth that springs from your laws, and what amount of justice springs from your tribunals?
 Do you chance to be so fortunate as to be ignorant of the meaning of those gloomy words: public prosecution, legal infamy, prison, the scaffold, the executioner, the death penalty?
 Italians, with you as with us, Beccaria is dead and Farinace is alive.
-And then, let us scrutinize your state reasons.
+And then, let us scrutinise your state reasons.
 Have you a government which comprehends the identity of morality and politics?
 You have reached the point where you grant amnesty to heroes!
 Something very similar has been done in France.
 Stay, let us pass miseries in review, let each one contribute his pile, you are as rich as we.
 Have you not, like ourselves, two condemnations, religious condemnation pronounced by the priest, and social condemnation decreed by the judge?
 Oh, great nation of Italy, thou resemblest the great nation of France!
 Alas! our brothers, you are, like ourselves, Miserables.

 "From the depths of the gloom wherein you dwell, you do not see much more distinctly than we the radiant and distant portals of Eden.
 Only, the priests are mistaken.
 These holy portals are before and not behind us.